someoverflow/SomeUtils/README.md

 Just a simple & stupid Library for Java

-I really dont know why you should use this, but I am going to use this for my Projects ;)
+I really don't know why you should use this, but I am going to use this for my Projects ;)

 ## Installation